Table of contents

 • High credit score (700+).

-• Extensive real estate investing experience (e.g., successful fix-and-flips, rental management).
+• Extensive real estate investing experience (i.e. rental properties owned free and clear)

-Approval without mortgage experience is case-by-case and subject to your DSCR lender’s loan committee and their institutional investors.
+Approval without mortgage experience may be straightforward or subject to your DSCR lender’s loan committee and their institutional investors.

 Credit Score Requirements